cmq2002/Expansion_shield_STMNucleo/README.md

 ### About the STM32 Project:
 - Configuring the .ioc:
   - GPIO: For the Led
-  - I2C1: For communication with the PCF8574 extension
+  - I2C1: For communication with the PCF8574 extension || By default: SCL -> PB8, SDA -> PB9
   - RCC: Generate external crystal clock
   - SYS: For STLink V2 Debuger
   - TIM2 - NVIC: Invoke timer interrupt